jchapin/capitaltechnologyservices.github.io/_posts/2016-06-15-independent-contractor-agreement.md

   provide.
 In the event that you're an independent contractor working with us on a particular project, here's the Independent Contractor Agreement that we usually issue.
-contract_signature_date: 'July 15th, 2016'
-contract_effective_date: 'July 15th, 2016'
+contract_company_name: 'Capital Technology Services (Registered as Chapin Technology Service LLC)'
 contract_developer_name: 'YOUR NAME'
-contract_company_name: 'Capital Technology Services (Registered as Chapin Technology Service LLC)'
+contract_effective_date: '31st of August 2018'
+contract_signature_date: '31st of August 2018'
+governing_state: 'Tennessee'
 ---

 {{ page.excerpt }}